 It is an honour to serve the radiology community and to represent the Canadian Association of Radiologists (CAR) on the national stage.
 I was fortunate enough to have had the opportunity to learn from my predecessors, Drs.
-Mike Barry, Emil Lee, Willie Miller, and Jacques Levesque during my term on the Board, and I plan to build on their success and accomplishments.
+Gilles Soulez, Michael Barry, and Emil Lee during my term on the Board, and I plan to build on their success and accomplishments.

 The CAR is working on your behalf on many levels to help our members be more successful in their practices.
 Advocacy continues to be a top priority for the CAR.
 While we have had success getting our message out and raising awareness for the importance of medical imaging, there is still more work to be done in terms of addressing the health human resources (HHR) challenges in radiology departments and integrating new technologies, such as e-referrals and AI, to help improve access for patients and enhance workflows.

 I have had the opportunity to connect with many key stakeholders since assuming the presidency.
 I was fortunate enough to meet the Federal Minister of Health in Toronto and engage the Minister on the importance of radiology and highlight some of our priorities.
 I have also connected with provincial radiology societies to discuss our future collaboration in terms of advocacy and the advancement of radiology in Canada.
 Other opportunities have included meetings with national radiology organizations like the Canadian Association of Medical Radiation Technologists and Sonography Canada.
 Additionally, I have reached out to several members at CAR events to discuss the value of membership and to communicate the CAR’s goals and objectives for the next five years.